 Erected by Town of Concord.

 Location.
 42° 30.948′ N, 78° 45.907′ W. Marker is in Concord, New York, in Erie County.
 Marker is on Morton's Corners Road (County Route 106) half a mile north of Main Street (New York State Route 39), on the right.
 Touch for map.
 Marker is in this post office area: Springville NY 14141, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Springville Academy (approx. 4.9 miles away); Town of Concord (approx. 5 miles away); Shuttleworth Park (approx. 5 miles away); Citizens National Bank (approx. 5 miles away); First Church (approx. George Schuster Wins 1908 NY to Paris Automobile Race (approx. 5 miles away); 1992 The New York State Convention of Universalists (approx. 5 miles away); First Settler - Town of Concord (approx. 5 miles away).
+Springville Academy (approx. 4.9 miles away); Town of Concord (approx. Shuttleworth Park (approx. 5 miles away); Citizens National Bank (approx. 5 miles away); First Church (approx. 5 miles away); George Schuster Wins 1908 NY to Paris Automobile Race (approx. 5 miles away); 1992 The New York State Convention of Universalists (approx. 5 miles away); First Settler - Town of Concord (approx. 5 miles away).